SwissDataScienceCenter/renku/docs/topic-guides/secrets/secrets.rst

 service`` that a user would like to start a session with some secret mounted.
 It uses its ``private key`` to get the ``secret key`` and uses this to decrypt the outer layer of encryption of the secret.
-It then creates a Kubernetes secret with the (now encrypted once) user secret, which gets mounted in the user session.
+It then creates a Kubernetes secret with the (now encrypted once) user secret, which gets mounted in an init container in the user session.
-On session start, an init container reads the mounted secrets, and uses the ``user key`` to undo the inner encryption.
-It then creates files inside the session with the decrypted secret values.
+On session start, that init container reads the mounted secrets, and uses the ``user key`` to undo the inner encryption.
+It then creates files inside the user session with the decrypted secret values.

 Note that, although we take many precautions to decrypt secrets only when necessary, they are in plaintext inside a session.
 This means that they are